 Both women were in a “washout” period, waiting for a clinical trial to begin that had already accepted them as patients.
 What is a washout period?
-According to the U.S. National Library of Medicine, a washout period is defined as “a period of time during a clinical study when a participant is taken off a study drug or other medication in order to eliminate the effects of the treatment.”
-So basically, it means a time when a lung cancer patient is not being actively treated for his or her cancer while waiting for a new treatment to begin.
+A washout period is as a period of time during a clinical study when a participant is taken off a study drug or other medication to eliminate the effects of the treatment.1 So basically, it means a time when a lung cancer patient is not being actively treated for his or her cancer while waiting for a new treatment to begin.

 Many lung cancer clinical trials require washout periods prior to starting the investigational medication.
 Don’t get me wrong, I understand why these washout periods are included — investigators want to know the impact of their new treatments independent of other influences that might affect the results.
 However, a balance is desperately needed to protect patients better.
 Depending on the trial and the type of medication that a patient is stopping, these washout periods can sometimes be weeks long.
 That’s a long time for someone with advanced lung cancer to be off medication!

 Are long washout periods necessary?

 It’s kind of a paradox — in order to qualify for a clinical trial, lung cancer patients need to be relatively healthy and able to withstand an experimental treatment.
 There are tons of inclusionary and exclusionary criteria that often weed out the sicker patients who have been on multiple lines of treatment or who have serious progression.
 However, once a patient qualifies for a trial, the washout period begins; this period without treatment prior to the trial start can lead to increased progression, sicker patients and even death.

 What is the answer?
 Well, I think clinical trial designers need to take a closer look at the necessity for lengthy washout periods when writing clinical trials.
 I was discussing this topic with a fellow advocate friend of mine and I thought he had a really good point — washout periods would never happen in real life outside a trial!